 Want to watch every single Marvel Cinematic Universe movie, from 2008's Iron Man right up to 2019's Avengers: Endgame?
 Put aside two full days.
-That's how long it takes.
+That's how long it takes - and that's why you need this list of the best Marvel movies.

 No sleeping.
 No breaks.
 And if you need a little cry to get through it, you'd better watch through those tears.